-There will be a naked flame with a camping stove, and this being so, there will always be a risk of fire.
-One of the main problems is that indoors there are so many highly inflammable materials that should any of them come close or even touch the flame; they could be alight within seconds.
+There will be a naked flame with a camping stove, so there will always be a fire risk.
+One of the main problems is that there are so many highly flammable materials indoors that they could be alight within seconds if any of them come close or even touch the flame.

-The kinds of materials we are talking about are fabrics on curtains or furniture, and those worn by others in the home.
-We mention clothes as likely the sorts of clothes you and your family wear at home and not those you would be wearing outdoors on a camping trip.
+We are talking about fabrics on curtains or furniture and those worn by others in the home.
+We mention clothes as likely the sorts of clothes you and your family wear at home, not those you would be wearing outdoors on a camping trip.